KevinAst/MyWeb/FireWithin/MyFaith.md

 ## My Faith

-In my personal life, I asked Jesus to come into my life as a young boy, during a revival of my parents church.
+In my personal life, I asked the Lord Jesus to come into my life as a young boy, during a revival of my parents church.

 I was active in my church, trying to live a life that honored God.
 I continued that process into my adult days, raising my family and